Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit usage instructions: call BEFORE spawning the child, store the returned session_id, and call nexo_session_log_close when the session ends.
-It also mentions the primary client (NEXO Desktop), giving clear context for when this tool should be used.
+The description explicitly instructs to call this BEFORE spawning the child, store the returned session_id, and call nexo_session_log_close when the session ends.
+It also provides context about when this tool is appropriate (direct spawning) and mentions the alternative path (run_automation_prompt).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.